TEF

 Obtain the public adjudication order

-Customs adjudication orders — whether from the Commissioner of Customs, CESTAT or the Special Valuation Branch — are public documents.
-They record the position companies took before the authority, the authority's findings, and often reproduce the company's own group structure descriptions within the record itself.
+Adjudication orders issued by Indian regulatory authorities — including customs (Commissioner, CESTAT, SVB), SEBI, income tax, FEMA and SFIO — are public documents.
+They record the position corporate bodies took before the authority, the authority's findings, and often reproduce the corporate body's own group structure descriptions within the record itself.

 02